+We’ve discussed how savvy publishers are combining their legacy magazine subscriptions with magazine libraries to create magazine memberships online.
 Now we’ll we take a look at how publishers can use contrast pricing and the principles of economic behaviorism to maximize revenue and retention rates.
+Specifically, we’ll show you the strategies that resulted in revenue increases from 50% to 130% across three different publishers.

-For this discussion, let’s take a look at the Biblical Archaeology Society; their magazine subscription and their magazine library.
+For this discussion, let’s start by taking a look at the Biblical Archaeology Society; their magazine subscription and their magazine library.
 This case study also offers the opportunity to see how a print magazine subscription and a tablet magazine subscription are managed as part of a larger magazine membership.

-The Biblical Archaeology Society has shown tremendous growth year after year since implementing the Mequoda Method, starting back in 2010.
-They are a very old prestigious organization and magazine brand (Biblical Archaeology) that, like most niche magazines, decided to go through the Mequoda transformation after seeing traditional direct mail and newsstand sources decline in sales, just like most magazine brands.
+The Biblical Archaeology Society has shown significant growth year after year since implementing the Mequoda Method, starting back in 2010.
+They are a prestigious organization and magazine brand (Biblical Archaeology) that, like most niche magazines, decided to go through the Mequoda transformation after seeing traditional direct mail and newsstand sources decline.

 With the launch of Bible History Daily in 2011, they welcomed an entirely new global audience online through their free portal, plus the subsequent launch of the BAS Library, an online archive including over 40 years of Biblical Archaeology Review (1975 to present), 20 years of Bible Review (1985 to 2005 complete) and 8 years of Archaeology Odyssey (1998 to 2006 complete).